 Hot water or high-pressure washing with plain water is often sufficient for removing mold, mildew, and algae from pool screens and other enclosures.
-If this isn’t enough for cleaning these contaminants from your home’s pool cage, create a mixture of one cup bleach in one gallon warm water; before applying to the pool enclosure, water nearby plants thoroughly.
+If this isn’t enough for cleaning these contaminants from your home’s pool cage, create a mixture of one cup of bleach in one-gallon warm water; before applying it to the pool enclosure, water nearby plants thoroughly.
 Overly moist soil will help repel the bleach mixture from around those plants, keeping them safe.

 Use a garden hose attachment to spray this bleach-water mixture onto the screens and scrub away at the algae, mold, or other such debris.
 Ensure you rinse thoroughly and even more than you think is needed so that there is no trace of the bleach left on the screen.

-Bleach and vinegar both kill mold, algae, and other contaminants; however, many homeowners hate that lingering bleach smell around their pool, and especially since the air might already smell like chlorine!
-For those especially sensitive to bleach smells, use a 50-50 white vinegar and water solution instead of bleach.
+Bleach and vinegar both kill mold, algae, and other contaminants; however, many homeowners hate that lingering bleach smell around their pool, especially since the air might already smell like chlorine!
+For those especially sensitive to bleach smell, use a 50-50 white vinegar and water solution instead of bleach.

 Once applied, allow this mixture to soak for several minutes on the mold or other debris before scrubbing.
 Rinse thoroughly and ensure you don’t leave anything behind.
 While that vinegar smell might also be a bit bothersome, note that it does dissipate faster than bleach smells, so rest assured that your pool enclosure will be comfortable for use before too long.